Austria–Montenegro relations

 Foreign relations exist between Austria and Montenegro.
 Austria recognized Montenegro on 12 June 2006.
 Both countries established diplomatic relations with each other on the same day.
 Austria has an embassy in Podgorica and an honorary consulate in Budva.
 Montenegro has an embassy in Vienna.
 Austria is an EU member and Montenegro is an EU candidate.
-Austria supports Montenegro's European Union membership.
+Austria supports Montenegro's EU membership.